elatov/elatov.github.io/_posts/2013-01-14-connecting-to-a-vm-using-serial-port-over-the-network-with-moxa-device-server.md

 > 8. Click OK.
 >
 > **Example: Establishing Serial Port Network Connections to a Client or Server**
-> If you do not use vSPC and you configure your virtual machine with a serial port connected as a server with a **telnet://:12345** URI, you can connect to your virtual machine&#8217;s serial port from your Linux or Windows operating system.
+> If you do not use vSPC and you configure your virtual machine with a serial port connected as a server with a **telnet://:12345** URI, you can connect to your virtual machine's serial port from your Linux or Windows operating system.
 >
 >     telnet yourESXiServerIPAddress 12345
 >